hitobito/development/README.md

 docker-compose up -d
 ```

+⚡ This will also install all required gems and seed the database, which takes some time to complete if it's executed the first time.
+You can follow the progress using `docker-compose logs --follow rails` (exit with Ctrl+C).

-After this command completed, make sure all services are up and running:
+After the startup has completed (once you see `Listening on tcp://0.0.0.0:3000` in the logs), make sure all services are up and running:

 ```bash
 docker-compose ps